Skip to main content

 2. Client / Property Rosters: When a template is applied to a client or property, it becomes that entity's active plant roster.
 The roster can then be modified freely — plants added, removed, or swapped — without affecting the source template.

-3. Design Integration: The active roster for a given client/property pre-populates the plant selection in both the Visual Designer and the Takeoff Tool, giving quick access to the curated palette instead of browsing the full catalog.
+3. Design Integration: The active roster for a given client/property pre-populates the plant selection in both the Visual Designer and the Site Planner, giving quick access to the curated palette instead of browsing the full catalog.

 4. AI Context: The active roster feeds into the AI Platform as context for that client/property.
 When a professional chats with AI about a property, the AI knows which plants are in play and can make recommendations within (or adjacent to) the roster.